• See your site through the eyes of the search engine spiders.

 Google search statistics for AdWords

 30% of online retailers polled said that more than 50% of their traffic came from pay per click ads and 76% felt that Google’s AdWords was the best performing pay per click advertising engine.
-45% of people who advertise using pay per click have more than 500 words in the keyword lists9.
+45% of people who advertise using pay per click have more than 500 words in the keyword lists.
 Can you say the same?
 Are you happy with your pay per click management?

-The Search Guru can help your company become a successful search engine online marketing statistic
+The Search Guru can help your company become a successful search engine online marketing statistic.